Linux and FreeBSD Virtual Machines on Hyper-V

-Hyper-V supports both emulated and Hyper-V-specific devices for Linux virtual machines.
-When running with emulated devices, no additional software is required to be installed on a Linux virtual machine.
+Hyper-V supports both emulated and Hyper-V-specific devices for Linux and FreeBSD virtual machines.
+When running with emulated devices, no additional software is required to be installed.
 However emulated devices do not provide high performance and cannot leverage the rich virtual machine management infrastructure that the Hyper-V technology offers.
-In order to make full use of all benefits that Hyper-V provides, it is best to use Hyper-V-specific devices for Linux.
+In order to make full use of all benefits that Hyper-V provides, it is best to use Hyper-V-specific devices for Linux and FreeBSD.
 The collection of drivers that are required to run Hyper-V-specific devices are known as Linux Integration Services (LIS) or FreeBSD Integration Services (BIS).

-The goal of this content is to provide information that helps facilitate your Linux deployment on Hyper-V. Specific details include:
+The goal of this content is to provide information that helps facilitate your Linux or FreeBSD deployment on Hyper-V. Specific details include:

-Linux distributions that require the download and installation of LIS drivers.
+Linux distributions or FreeBSD releases that require the download and installation of LIS or BIS drivers.

-Feature distribution maps that indicate the features in major Linux distributions.
+Feature distribution maps that indicate the features in major Linux distributions or FreeBSD releases.

 Known issues and workarounds for each distribution or release.